Pre-course work is required to help us ensure students are fully prepared for the first teaching session.

 You need to complete a series of four work based and case study assignments.
 To help you plan your studies the assignment deadlines for this course are:

-Graduation ceremony in London (optional): Date and Central London venue TBC)
+Graduation ceremony in London (optional): November 2020 (date and Central London venue to be confirmed)

 What level of commitment is needed?